nitlang/nitutorial/wiki/pages/mission_07_01.md

 ## Attributes and Constructors

 Attributes (aka fields, slots or instance variables) are declared with `var`.
-Their behavior differs slightly from most other languages and is strongly linked with how constructors are specified.
+Their behaviour slightly differs from the majority of other languages and is strongly linked with how constructors are specified.

-* no need to define accessors: attributes comes by default with a getter and a setter, the underling attribute is accessed internally.
+* no need to define accessors: attributes come by default with a getter and a setter, the underlying attribute is accessed internally.
 * no need to define constructors: attributes without a default value need one when the object is allocated
 * an optional parameter-less special method (declared with the keyword `init`) is called to finish the construction